unisonweb/unison/unison-src/transcripts-round-trip/main.output.md

     longlines1 =
       do
         longlines
-          !(longlines_helper
+          (longlines_helper
-             "This has to laksdjf alsdkfj alskdjf asdf be a long enough string to force a line break")
+            "This has to laksdjf alsdkfj alskdjf asdf be a long enough string to force a line break" ())

     longlines2 : (Text, '{g} Bytes)
     longlines2 =